Louise d'Épinay: Early life

 Louise d'Épinay was born at the fortress of Valenciennes.
 She was the daughter of Tardieu d'Esclavelles, a brigadier of infantry and commanding officer, and Florence-Angélique Prouveur.
-After her father was killed in battle when she was ten, she was sent to Paris in the care of her aunt Marie-Josèphe Prouveur who was married to Louis-Denis de La Live de Bellegarde, an immensely wealthy fermier-général, a collector-general of taxes; treated to the stultifying education that was a girl's lot, on december 23rd 1745 she married her cousin Denis Joseph de La Live d'Épinay, who was made a fermier-général.
+After her father was killed in battle when she was ten, she was sent to Paris in the care of her aunt Marie-Josèphe Prouveur who was married to Louis-Denis de La Live de Bellegarde, an immensely wealthy fermier-général, a collector-general of taxes; treated to the stultifying education that was a girl's lot, on 23 December 1745 she married her cousin Denis Joseph de La Live d'Épinay, who was made a fermier-général, a tax collector.

 The marriage was at once an unhappy one; and the prodigality, dissipation and infidelities of her husband justified her in obtaining a formal separation of assets in May 1749.
 She settled in the Château of La Chevrette in the valley of Montmorency, a few miles north of Paris, and there received a number of distinguished visitors.

 Liaisons

 Conceiving a strong attachment for Jean-Jacques Rousseau, she furnished for him in 1756 in the valley of Montmorency a cottage which she named the Hermitage, and in this retreat he found for a time the quiet and natural rural pleasures he praised so highly.
-Rousseau, in his Confessions, asserted that the inclination was all on her side; but as, after her visit to Geneva (1757–59), Rousseau became her bitter enemy, little weight can be given to his statements on this point.
+Rousseau, in his Confessions, asserted that the inclination was all on her side; but as, after her visit to Geneva (1757–1759), Rousseau became her bitter enemy, little weight can be given to his statements on this point.
+Her association with Rousseau, was brief and stormy: in 1756 he accepted her offer of accommodation in the “Hermitage,” a small dwelling near her country house, and wrote his novel La Nouvelle Héloïse there.
+But then he quarreled with his hostess, and the two became implacable foes.

 Her intimacy with Grimm, which began in 1755, marks a turning-point in her life, for under his influence she escaped from the somewhat compromising conditions of her life at La Chevrette.
-In 1757–1759 she paid a long visit to Geneva, where she was a constant guest of Voltaire.
+In 1757–1759, she paid a long visit to Geneva, where she was a constant guest of Voltaire.
 In Grimm's absence from France (1775–1776), Madame d'Épinay continued, under the superintendence of Diderot, the correspondence he had begun with various European sovereigns.
 She spent most of her later life at La Briche, a small house near La Chevrette, in the society of Grimm and of a small circle of men of letters.
+One notable guest was Mozart who stayed at the home for two months in 1778 where he was welcomed by both Grimm and d’Epinay.
+Her friendship with Grimm was long and untroubled, and Mme d’Épinay collaborated with him on his famous correspondence.